clearlinux/clear-linux-documentation/source/clear-linux/tutorials/tutorials.rst

 Our Tutorials:

-* Demonstrate how to use distinct |CL| features in cloud, client, distributed processing, and virtualization environments
+* Demonstrate how to use |CL| features in cloud, client, distributed processing, and virtualization environments
-* Involve applications of |CL| that often use third-party tools
+* Involve specific application of |CL| that often use third-party tools
 * Extend the development possibilities of |CL| with specific use cases